 Vieques is a Caribbean island off Puerto Rico's eastern coast.
-It's known for boat tours of Bioluminescent Bay (or Mosquito Bay), where microorganisms give the water a blue-green glow.
+It's known for kayak tours of the Bioluminescent Bay (or Mosquito Bay), where microorganisms give the water a blue-green glow.
 It also offers secluded beaches and snorkeling.
 Wild horses roam the countryside, much of which is preserved as the Vieques National Wildlife Refuge.
-The Fuerte de Vieques is a mid-19th-century Spanish fort and museum.
+The Fuerte de Vieques is a mid-19th-century Spanish fort and is just one piece of Vieques’s rich history.

 Isla de Vieques is one of the last destinations that truly remains like the Caribbean of the past; quiet, lush, uncrowded, with unmatched natural beauty.
 As you explore the island, you’ll pass elegant Paso Fino horses roaming free.
 In Vieques there are no traffic lights, driving in Vieques is a pleasurable experience, narrow roads lead to breathtaking scenic spots, charming colorful towns, and beaches naturally landscaped free of development.
 Be warned, once you step foot on the beaches of Vieques, you’ll be spoiled for life.